nuxt/module-builder/README.md

 - `runtime/*`: Individually transformed files using [unjs/mkdist](https://github.com/unjs/mkdist)
   - Javascript and `.ts` files will be transformed to `.mjs` with extracted types on `.d.ts` file with same name
   - `.vue` files will be transformed with extracted `.d.ts` file
-  - Other files will be copied as as
+  - Other files will be copied as is

 ## 💻 Development